-Each of our non-employee directors generally receives an annual stock option grant in February to purchase 9,200 shares of common stock, which stock option vests in equal monthly installments over one year, subject to the director's continued service.
-Additionally, new non-employee directors will receive a stock option to purchase 18,400 shares of common stock, which stock option will vest in equal monthly installments over three years and a prorated annual stock option grant, subject to the director's continued service.
-All stock options will accelerate in full upon a change in control.
+Each of our non-employee directors generally receives an annual stock option grant in February to purchase 10,600 shares of common stock and 3,900 restricted stock units, or RSUs.
+The stock option vests in equal monthly installments over one year and the RSUs vest on the date of the next annual meeting, in each case subject to the director's continued service.
+Additionally, new non-employee directors will receive a stock option to purchase 10,600 shares of common stock and 3,900 RSUs as well as a prorated annual equity grant.
+The new director stock option will vest in equal monthly installments over three years and the new director RSUs award will vest in equal annual installments over three years, subject to the director's continued service.
+All equity awards will accelerate in full upon a change in control.

-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE NOMINATED CLASS II DIRECTORS.
+OUR BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH OF THE NOMINATED CLASS III DIRECTORS.